Search

 Your newly created user entry should be visible on the Accounts page.

-After securing administrator access, you can start importing files that you want to share with your Meshnet peers.
+After securing administrator access, you can import files you want to share with your Meshnet peers.

 On the HFS admin panel, select the Shared files section.